Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: LSEF: A Locally Stationary Ensemble Filter

-The goal of this study is a technique aimed to regularize (by using a spatial random field model) the prior covariance matrix in sequential ensemble filtering.
-Testing and validation of such a technique can well be performed in the linear setting, avoiding unnecessary complications related to nonlinearities of observation and forecast models.
-For this reason, in the sequel we confine ourselves to the linear filtering setup. \ref{App_lin_seq_flt} reviews optimal and sub-optimal, ensemble and non-ensemble, time-discrete linear filters that are used in the numerical experiments presented below.

-We call the regularized Ensemble Kalman Filter (EnKF) the Locally Stationary Ensemble Filter (LSEF).
+The approach taken in this study is to use a spatial random field model to regularize the prior covariance matrix in sequential ensemble filtering.
+We call the resulting regularized EnKF the Locally Stationary Ensemble Filter (LSEF).
 Its forecast step coincides with that of the stochastic EnKF.
-The only difference between the LSEF and the EnKF analysis is how the proxy $\widehat{\bf B}$ to the true prior covariance matrix is defined.
+The only difference between the LSEF's and the traditional-EnKF's analyses is how the proxy $\widehat{\bf B}$ to the true prior covariance matrix is defined.
 In this way, we can isolate the impact of our spatial-model-based regularization approach.

+Testing and validation of our EnKF regularization technique can well be performed in the {\em linear} setting, avoiding unnecessary complications related to nonlinearities of observation and forecast models.
+For this reason, in the sequel we confine ourselves to the linear filtering setup. \ref{App_lin_seq_flt} reviews optimal and sub-optimal, ensemble and non-ensemble, time-discrete linear filters that are used in the numerical experiments presented below.

 In the LSEF analysis scheme, we postulate that the forecast error obeys the Locally Stationary Convolution Model.
-The model is estimated from the forecast ensemble (as detailed in section \ref{sec_LSM_estm}) and used in the analysis to compute the analysis gain matrix.
-Specifically, having the estimate $\widehat u(x,\rho(x,y))$ of the true spatial convolution kernel $u(x,\rho(x,y))$, we build the space-discrete version of Eq.~(\ref{osc2}):
+The model, or more specifically the spatial convolution kernel $u(x,\rho(x,y))$, is estimated from the forecast ensemble and a hyperprior distribution as detailed in section \ref{sec_LSM_estm}.
+With the estimated convolution kernel $\widehat u(x,\rho(x,y))$ in hand, we build the space-discrete approximation of Eq.~(\ref{osc2}):